TheUsernameIsNotTaken/bmpMeta/README.md

-# bmpMeta
+# Bmp metadata decoding and encoding app
-Bmp metadata decoding and encoding app.
 Read me file for the EncodeProject.c application.

 ## 1. About the program:
    This program can decode text messages, which was encoded into bmp images.